ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   Last part of the file name or full path of the file containing the mask where to search for spots.

-  If you use this parameter, spotMAX will ignore the :confval:`Spots segmentation method` and will move directly to spot detection.
+  If you use this parameter, SpotMAX will ignore the :confval:`Spots segmentation method` and will move directly to spot detection.

   Use this parameter if you already have the spots segmented with an external